 The Cuban government is divided roughly into executive, legislative, and judicial powers.
 The Councils of State and Ministers are the executive bodies, and there are national, provincial, and municipal Assemblies of People's Power.
 The Cuban judiciary includes the People's Supreme Court (Tribunal Supremo Popular) (TSP), and provincial and municipal courts, as well as a separate system of military courts.
 Although the Communist Party of Cuba (Partido Comunista de Cuba) (PCC) s not officially part of the Cuban government, it drives and contours domestic policy.

-The National Assembly of People's Power (Asamblea Nacional del Poder Popular) (ANPP) website provides descriptions of the various government institutions in Spanish.
+The National Assembly of People's Power (Asamblea Nacional del Poder Popular) (ANPP) website provides descriptions of the various government institutions in Spanish, as well as a chart of the Cuban government.

 See also the description of the Cuban government available here in English on an archived web page of Granma from 2014.